Forison/form_part_1/README.md

-# USING BOOTSTRAP
+# sign up developement with rails

-A practical demonstration of designing a form with Ruby on Rails using both HTML and Rails helpers.
+This is a project is a sign up page for new users.
-This project is designed to look like [Twitter sign up page](https://www.twitter.com/), The project is part of a series of projects to be completed by students of [Microverse](https://www.microverse.org/ "The Global School for Remote Software Developers!").
+(https://www.microverse.org/ "The Global School for Remote Software Developers!").

 ## Technologies